CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 	$ docker stop static-site static-site2
 	$ docker rm static-site static-site2

-Let's use a shortcut to both stop and remove the container:
+Let's use a shortcut to both stop and delete that container from your system:

 .. code-block:: bash

 	$ docker rm -f static-site static-site2

-Run docker ps to make sure the containers are gone.
+Run ``docker ps`` to make sure the containers are gone.

 .. code-block:: bash